-It's important that you have safe and suitable accommodation while you are studying in the UK.
-Start making these arrangements as soon as you have been accepted on your course.
+It is important for you to have safe and suitable accommodation while you are in the UK.
+Start making arrangements as soon as you know you are travelling to the UK.
 This is especially important if you are planning to bring your family with you.

 Make sure that you arrange some form of accommodation before you arrive in the UK, even if it is only temporary.
-If you contact the student officer at your Embassy or High Commission before you leave for the UK they may be able to give you advice and information.
+If you contact your embassy or high commission before you leave your home country they may be able to give you advice and information.